christopheryoung/chrisyoung/site/prose/blog/posts/2008-03-23_recently_read.markdown

 <strong>Tufte, Edward R.<em>The Visual Display of Quantitative Information</em></strong>

 Superb.
-Tufte wrote the book in the last seventies and early eighties; it changed the way many people think about how to display quantitative information in a clear, engaging and helpful way.
+Tufte wrote the book in the late seventies and early eighties; it changed the way many people think about how to display quantitative information in a clear, engaging and helpful way.
 Tufte's book is part polemic against a dumbing down of statistical charts on the grounds that no one finds them interesting, and part analysis of what considerations go into getting it right.
 Good stuff.